Multi-robot task allocation for safe planning against stochastic hazard dynamics: Problem formulation and statement

 \subsection{Problem statement for multi-robot multi-task safe control}

 The \textit{mission} of the robot fleet is to visit every target and exit the hazard site safely (e.g., a rescue scenario).
-To this end, our objective is to determine each robot's control input at every time step to maximize the probability of completing the mission within a given time horizon $N \in \N_{>0}$ while avoiding the stochastically evolving hazard.
-By considering the robot fleet as one system, whose state-space is the product space of each robot's state-space $X^{|R|}$, this objective can be formalized as a stochastic reachability problem for a suitably defined Markov decision process \cite{abate2008probabilistic,summers2010verification,summers2013stochastic,lu2020safe,wood2016automaton}.
-The stochastic reachability problem can then be solved using the dynamic programming principle as shown in the above works.\footnote{The precise mathematical formulate requires introducing several new notations, and we postpone a single-robot formulation to the next section.}\looseness=-1
+Implementing safety as a hard constraint by considering the worst-case hazard spread generally yields infeasibility.
+To this end, our objective is instead to determine each robot's control input at every time step to maximize the probability of completing the mission within a given time horizon $N \in \N_{>0}$ while avoiding the stochastically evolving hazard.
+By considering the robot fleet as one system, whose state-space is the product space of each robot's state-space $X^{|R|}$, this objective can be formalized as a stochastic reachability problem for a suitably defined Markov decision process \cite{abate2008probabilistic,summers2013stochastic,lu2020safe,wood2016automaton,bansal2017hamilton}.
+The stochastic reachability problem can then be solved using the dynamic programming principle as shown in the above works.
+We postpone the precise mathematical definition a single-robot formulation of this problem to the next section.\looseness=-1

 Given that maximizing the mission success probability relies on dynamic programming on the robots' product space, the computation of a multi-robot optimal control policy is intractable.
 This motivates a two-stage approach to compute an approximate solution, as detailed in the following section.